ZenPrivacy/www/content/privacy-policy.md

 description = "Information we collect.
 TL;DR: We don't."
 +++

 This privacy policy applies to **Zen** — a free, open-source desktop ad-blocker and privacy guard.
-It also covers this website, [zenprivacy.net](https://zenprivacy.net), where we share information and updates about the project.
+It also covers our website, [zenprivacy.net](https://zenprivacy.net), where we share information and updates about the project.

 **Your data is your business.
 We keep it that way.**